KMBC-TV: Programming

-Syndicated programs broadcast on KMBC-TV include The Kelly Clarkson Show, and Entertainment Tonight.

 KMBC-TV airs most of the ABC network schedule.
-Until January 2019, the station preempted the Sunday edition of ABC World News Tonight in favor of an hour-long local early evening newscast that preceded the ABC prime time lineup.
-(As a result, World News Tonight was only viewable in the Kansas City market on Monday through Saturday evenings, except when preempted by predetermined or unscheduled sporting event overruns.)
 KMBC-TV also currently airs some programs offered by ABC out of pattern.
-Until June 2022, KMBC has aired The View on a one-hour tape delay since its premiere on August 11, 1997; the station has delayed ABC Daytime programs that the network intended for its stations to air during the 10:00 a.m.
-(Central Time) hour dating back to the late 1970s.
-Since June 2022, KMBC has aired GMA3: What You Need To Know on an alternate feed at 11:00 a.m. due to the station's noon newscast.
+Since June 2022, KMBC has aired GMA: The Third Hour on a one-day behind basis at 11 a.m. due to the station's noon newscast.
 The weekend editions of Good Morning America and This Week also air outside of their intended time slots, with the former airing one hour earlier than recommended on both Saturdays and Sundays (transmitted live via the program's Eastern Time Zone feed), due to a secondary two-hour block of its morning newscast, FirstNews, on both days; while the latter airs on a half-hour delay to air religious programming following the secondary FirstNews block on Sundays.